Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-web-api-sample/README.md

   - java
 products:
   - azure
-  - azure-active-directory
+  - microsoft-entra-id
   - msal-java
   - ms-graph
   - entra
-description: "This sample demonstrates a Java web app application calling a Java Web API that is secured using Azure Active Directory using the On-Behalf-Of flow"
+description: "This sample demonstrates a Java web app application calling a Java Web API that is secured using Microsoft Entra ID using the On-Behalf-Of flow"
 urlFragment: msal-java-obo-flow
 ---